jbiason/blog/content/code/thinking-about-rust-actors/index.md

 ![](actors.png "A silly representation of the actor model")

 On my implementation, the actor is actually a module with a `run()` function;
-this function exposes the `Sender` part of a channel which acts as the Inbox of it and the task PID, so the can `.await` it to avoid the main application from finishing with the actor still running.
+this function exposes the `Sender` part of a MPSC (Multiple-Producer-Single-Consumer) channel which acts as the Inbox of it and the task PID, so the can `.await` the actor processing loop to avoid the main application from finishing with the actor still running.

 {% note() %}
 For now, I'm ignoring Tokio and async for next examples.
 {% end %}

-And because there is no "Post Office" kind of solver in Rust, we can actually short circuit the actors by giving the `Sender` channel of an actor as parameter to a second, so it knows where to send its messages.
+And because there is no "Post Office" kind of solver in Rust, I short-circuited the actors by giving the `Sender` channel of an actor as parameter to a second, so it knows where to send its messages.
 Something like:

 ```rust
 let channel3 = actor3::run(...);